 This lecture series is dedicated to the memory of Donald J. Ross Sr., Professor Emeritus, who passed away in August 2008 and was one of the founding members of the Fairfield University Biology Department.
 Teaching was Dr. Ross’ first priority, whether it was in the classroom or laboratory.
 Hundreds of his students over his 58-year teaching career went on to earn M.D.s and advanced degrees in biology or related fields.
 This series continues his work of educating and engaging students in scientific inquiry.
 For powerpoints and audio recordings of each lecture, please click here.

-All lectures will take place in the DiMenna-Nyselius Library in the multimedia room at 12 noon.
+All lectures will take place in the DiMenna-Nyselius Library in the multimedia room at noon.
+Refreshments will be served.

 Undergrad: Biology, concentration in molecular biology